 Founded 250 years ago to support the needs of our Scottish and Gaelic ancestors in the new land after the final defeat of Highland Clans during the Jacobite rising at the Battle of Culloden on April 16, 1746.
 English persecution of the Scottish Highlanders and hard economic times forced many Gaels and Scots to leave Scotland, braving the treacherous Atlantic crossing to settle in Nova Scotia.
 Today, we are the oldest Scottish cultural society outside of the United Kingdom.

-The Scots also hold the stewardship of Victoria Park and have erected monument of Robert Burns, Sir Walter Scott and Sir William Alexander.
+The Scots also hold the stewardship of Victoria Park and have erected monuments of Robert Burns, Sir Walter Scott and Sir William Alexander.

 More information about The Scots can be found at www.facebook.com/thescotshalifax